benjaminrichardson-ms/benska-blog/content/posts/creating-a-productive-workspace-for-on-the-road.md

 ---
 title: Creating a productive workspace for on the road
-subtitle: Setting up a dual-monitor setup for productivity on the road
+subtitle: A dual-monitor setup for productivity on the road
 category:
   - Car Living
 author: Jam